Last Updated on

-One of the free exercises in my audio program is about gratitude.
+One of the free exercises in my Self Mastery Introductory Course is about gratitude.
 You will find gratitude is a common element of happiness.
 All the experts recommend various ways to practice it.
 When people take on this practice of gratitude they usually do it for several days and then it tails off.
 Other distractions get a hold of their attention and gratitude, which is a form of happiness, loses priority to habit.

 Changing habits can take some time.
 But changing your attitude to one of gratitude usually has a hidden core belief that creates an obstacle of resistance.
 That hidden core belief often prevents us from living in gratitude.
 Eliminating this core belief can help make the change faster.
 It is a paradigm of the mind that filters the way we see the world.
 It filters our perception in such a way that the feeling of gratitude becomes nearly impossible to sustain.